Control Oak Processionary Moth

 How to control Oak Processionary Moth

-The biological insecticides Dipel DF & Bruco contain insecticidal crystal toxins derived from a naturally occurring soil bacteria.
+The biological insecticides Dipel DF & Bruco contain insecticidal bacterial agents derived from a naturally occurring soil micro organisms.
 These are highly effective at controlling caterpillars.
 Dipel DF is approved for use in 190 different crop types including vegetables, fruit, forestry, and amenity situations.

 Apply Dipel DF or Bruco to the caterpillar stage between April and end of May for best results.
 It is non toxic, biodegradable and safe to other insects, fish, animals and humans and permissible in organic situations.
-Once a caterpillar has ingested Dipel DF it stops feeding in minutes and kills OPM caterpillars within 24-72 hours.
+Once a caterpillar has ingested Dipel DF or Bruco it stops feeding in minutes and kills OPM caterpillars within 24-72 hours.